tumble1999/savaslabs.github.io/_posts/2016-03-02-drupalcon-2016-session-submissions.md

 date: 2016-03-02
 author: Chris Russo
 tags: drupal drupal8
-summary: Savas Labs is sending 3 people to Drupalcon and has proposed 4 sessions?
+summary: Savas Labs is sending 3 people to Drupalcon and has proposed 4 sessions.
 ---